'British Vogue' editor-in-chief wants his magazine to reflect the world he sees

 "I'll be told I was too dark or that my lips were too big or my nose was too wide," he says.
 "I really saw firsthand that being dark skinned or being Black wasn't so desirable back then."

-At 18, Enninful quit modeling and began to work behind the camera for i-D, a magazine that focused on young people's street style.
-As the magazine's art director, he made it a goal to represent the world in all its diversity: "Even when people would say to me, 'Oh, another Black model on the cover,' I used to say, 'Yes, and here's another one!' ...
+At 18, Enninful began to work behind the camera for i-D, a magazine that focused on young people's street style.
+As the magazine's art director and at subsequent publications, he made it a goal to represent the world in all its diversity: "Even when people would say to me, 'Oh, another Black model on the cover,' I used to say, 'Yes, and here's another one!' ...
 And I was never really scared because I knew that the world that I saw had to be reflected."

 This insight is one of the driving forces behind Enninful's three-decades-long career as a stylist, art director and editor for some of the most popular fashion magazines and brands in the world.
 He's has served as editor-in-chief of British Vogue since 2017, holding the distinction as the first male Black and gay editor in the magazine's 106 year history.